xen-project/xen/docs/misra/deviations.rst

          - /\* Fallthrough \*/
          - /\* Fallthrough. \*/

+   * - R16.6
+     - A switch statement with a single switch clause and no default label may be used in place of an equivalent if statement if it is considered to improve readability.
+     - Tagged as `deliberate` for ECLAIR.

    * - R20.7
      - Code violating Rule 20.7 is safe when macro parameters are used:
        (1) as function arguments;